rahulva-msft/microsoft-graph-docs/concepts/cloud-communications-how-to-avoid-getting-throttled-or-blocked.md

 ms.localizationpriority: high
 ---

-# Avoid getting throttled or blocked in CCA Online
+# Avoid getting throttled or blocked in Cloud Communication Online API's(CCA) Online

 Find out about throttling in CCA Online and learn how to avoid being throttled or blocked.